Chris Froome's 6-Hour Surgery 'A Success,' Team Says; Cyclist Crashed At 34 MPH

 "A gust of wind took his front wheel, and he lost control, and went straight into the wall of a house, basically," Brailsford said.

-One factor in Froome's favor, the INEOS official said, was the crash took place near a parked ambulance, allowing medical personnel to reach him quickly.
+One factor in Froome's favor, the INEOS official said, was that the crash took place near a parked ambulance, allowing medical personnel to reach him quickly.

-A helicopter took the British cyclist to a hospital in nearby Roanne.
-After the extent of his injuries became clear, he was taken to the university hospital in St. Etienne.
+A helicopter took him to a hospital in nearby Roanne.
+After the extent of Froome's injuries became clear, he was taken to the university hospital in St. Etienne.

 Froome is the top rider on Team INEOS, the squad formerly known as Team Sky.

-"Even though we all recognize the risks involved in our sport, it's always traumatic when a rider crashes and sustains serious injuries," INEOS team principal Dave Brailsford said.
-He added, "Chris had worked incredibly hard to get in fantastic shape and was on track for the Tour, which unfortunately he will now miss."
+"Even though we all recognize the risks involved in our sport, it's always traumatic when a rider crashes and sustains serious injuries," Brailsford said, adding,"Chris had worked incredibly hard to get in fantastic shape and was on track for the Tour, which unfortunately he will now miss."

 Last year's Tour champion, Geraint Thomas, wished Froome a quick recovery, saying, "It's always horrible hearing about any bad crash, but even worse when it's a good mate!"